dstore-dbap/LumberMill/README.md

 * StdOutSink, prints all received data to standard out.
 * ElasticSearchSink, stores data entries in an elasticsearch index.
 * ElasticSearchMultiProcessSink, same as above but multiprocessed.
+* SyslogSink, send events to syslog.
+* FileSink, store events in a file.

 #### Misc modules